erg-lang/erg/doc/zh_CN/syntax/19_visibility.md

     foo::private() # AttributeError
 ```

-However, both of those methods are only available within that module.
+However, both of those 方法 are only available within that module.
-Private methods defined externally are visible to methods of the `Foo` class only within the defining module.
+Private 方法 defined externally are visible to 方法 of the `Foo` class only within the defining module.
-Public methods are exposed outside the class, but not outside the module.
+Public 方法 are exposed outside the class, but not outside the module.

 ``` erg
 # baz.er